Search Options

 Other enforcement measures

 The ECB can also apply the enforcement measures available in the national implementing legislation in the relevant participating Member State.
-It can also instruct the national competent authorities (NCAs) to adopt purely national enforcement measures.
+It can instruct the national competent authorities to adopt purely national enforcement measures.

 Administrative review